moebiusever/documentation-theme-jekyll/pages/tags/tag_about.md

 ---
-title: "News"
+title: "About"
-tagName: news
+tagName: about
 search: exclude
-permalink: tag_news.html
+permalink: tag_about.html
-sidebar: article_sidebar
+sidebar: about_sidebar
 folder: tags
 ---
 {% include taglogic.html %}